naidol/linorobot2/README.md

-# linorobot2 - my copy - original author is GrassJelly
+# linorobot2 - my copy ONLY - original author is GrassJelly
 ![linorobot2](docs/linorobot2.gif)

 linorobot2 is a ROS2 port of the [linorobot](https://github.com/linorobot/linorobot) package.
 If you're planning to build your own custom ROS2 robot (2WD, 4WD, Mecanum Drive) using accessible parts, then this package is for you.
 This repository contains launch files to easily integrate your DIY robot with Nav2 and a simulation pipeline to run and verify your experiments on a virtual robot in Gazebo.